 Filmed in downtown Soyland with David, a leading authority on the Hollywood movie, ‘The Great Escape’.
 He tells the true story of the film and that motorbike jump by Steve McQueen.
 The film includes unique footage of the re-enactment of the jump in Bavaria by Guy Martin, along with fascinating facts about the original movie director.

 My camera never lies and Sowerby Bridge based television drone pilot Phil Fearnley agrees as he tells of his work on ‘Gentleman Jack’ and many other popular TV programmes.
 His local footage of the area from the air, including the flood in the Calder Valley is graphically shown, together with his other television work; walking with Julia Bradbury and working with the cast in Yorkshire of the popular TV soap, ‘Emmerdale’

 Guitar man Simon with the combined voices of The Landlubbers, from the mills of Halifax bay, present their locally inspired music on film for the first time.
-Expect to hear ‘When Glory Shone Around for FC Halifax Town’, ‘Wainhouse Tower’ and the premiere of a new song, written especially for this film of ‘My Calderdale’ is Simon’s composition,’ With Love, From Calderdale’.
+Expect to hear ‘When Glory Shone Around for FC Halifax Town’, ‘Wainhouse Tower’ and the premiere of a new song, written especially for this film of "My Calderdale" is the song " With Love, From Calderdale".